CORPFIN 7042 - Treasury & Financial Risk Management (M)

 - All set work including assignments and class test must be provided by the due date and must be genuine attempts, to complete the course.

-- Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
+- Presentation, including legible hand-writing and the quality of English expression, is considered an integral part of the assessment process.
 You may lose marks because of poor hand-writing, poor presentation and/or poor grammar.

 - Assessment marks prior to the final exam will be displayed on MyUni.
 Students are encouraged to check their marks and notify the lecturer-in-charge of any discrepancies.

-- Any assignment submitted after the advised due date will incur a penalty of 10% of the total available mark per work day.
+- Any assignment submitted after the advised due date will incur a penalty of 10% of the total available mark per calendar day.